Arts Career Field

 Internships and Part-Time Jobs

 Below is a small sampling of organizations and their positions where CLA students have done internships and part-time jobs in the past.
 For a more comprehensive, search Handshake, a free database of internship, volunteer, and job postings for UMN students or search for on-campus jobs.
-Another option to consider is the HECUA program which has an internship component with organizations related to arts & culture.

 Digital Product and Web Marketing Specialist Intern, Architectural Antiques